ru-garcia/TidyData/CodeBook.md

 Immediately below are codebooks (variable lists) for the two tidy data files created as a part of the Getting and Cleaning Data Course Project.
 The original UCI study codebook has been added below that (section: Feature Selection) and includes feature descriptions and the complete list of variables.

 Dataset: measures.txt
 Description: contains only measurements on the mean and standard deviation of each measurement.
-Subject, group (test or train), and activity variables were added so that each row of measurements could be identified and used for future analysis.
+Subject (subject id), group (test or train), and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) variables were added so that each row of measurements could be identified and used for future analysis.
+All other variables are numeric and contain mean and std calculations from the source data directly.

 Variables:
 =================